Skip to product information

 Width: 7.5cm Height: 4.4cm

-Yakushiji Temple East Pagoda Foundation Clay Yakishime Sake Cup - Byari Rakusai
+Yakushiji Temple East Pagoda base clay, Yakishime sake cup - By Rakusai Onishi

-1. Clay: This is the base material that reflects the foundation stones of the East Pagoda.
+1. Clay - the base that reflects the foundation stone of the East Pagoda

-This piece is made from a mixture of foundation soil taken from around the central stone of the East Pagoda of Yakushiji Temple in Nara, when it was dismantled for the major repairs in the Reiwa era.
-This ancient soil, which contains a lot of iron and silica, has been weathered for 1,300 years and has mineral crystals inside it.
+This piece is made from a blend of clay collected from around the central stone of the East Pagoda of Yakushiji Temple in Nara, when it was dismantled during the major renovations of the Reiwa era.
+This ancient clay, rich in iron and silica, has been weathered for 1,300 years and has developed mineral crystals.
 Even after firing, the quartz grains sparkle like stardust.
-When you hold it in your palm, you can feel the breath of the Yamato earth and the prayers of the ancient pagoda.
+When you hold it in your hand, you can faintly feel the breath of the Yamato earth and the prayers of the ancient pagoda.

-2. The beauty of the flames flickering in the purple color of iron
+2. The scenery of Yakishime - the beauty of the flames flickering in the purple iron color

-By firing the pot without glazing at a strong reduction temperature of about 1250℃, the iron in the clay has taken on a unique purple metallic luster.
-Natural ash has melted thinly onto the rim, forming a gold-colored glass film.
-The outside has a rough texture, while the inside is somewhat smooth, and the mysterious scenery changes depending on the angle of the light, from ultramarine to black ink to purple iron, creating a charming effect.
+The unglazed pot was fired at approximately 1250°C under strong reduction, giving the iron in the clay a distinctive purple metallic luster.
+Natural ash has melted thinly onto the rim, creating a mossy gold glassy coating.
+The exterior has a rough, coarse texture, while the interior is somewhat smooth.
+Depending on the angle of the light, the pot's mysterious beauty changes, revealing ultramarine, inky black, and purple iron.

 3. Shape: Lightweight proportions reminiscent of a trumpet shape

-The rim is slightly curved outwards and the body is gently tapered to create a trumpet shape that allows the sake's aroma to come out richly.
-The low ring-shaped base stabilizes the center of gravity and makes it easy to hold.
-The wheel marks on the outside of the body create a simple rhythm and emphasize the texture of the yakishime surface.
+The slightly curved rim and gently tapered body create a trumpet-shaped design that allows the sake's aroma to emerge richly.
+The low, ring-shaped base stabilizes the center of gravity, making it easy to hold.
+The wheel marks on the outside of the body create a simple rhythm and highlight the texture of the yakishime surface.

 4. Functional beauty - a comfortable feel that enhances the taste of sake

-5. History of Yakushiji Temple - The prayer of "Frozen Music" is reflected on the palm of your hand
+5. History of Yakushiji Temple - Reflecting the prayer of "Frozen Music" on the palm of your hand

-Yakushiji Temple was founded at the request of Emperor Tenmu (around 680) and moved to its current location around 710, making it one of the Seven Great Temples of Nara.
-The East Pagoda was completed around 720, and is the only Nara period pagoda that has retained its original appearance.
-This work, which uses the foundation soil from the pagoda that was restored in the major repairs of the Reiwa era despite having survived several wars and fires, serves as a symbol of the history of eternal prayer and rebirth that is brought to the drinking party.
+Yakushiji Temple is one of the Seven Great Temples of Nara, founded at the request of Emperor Tenmu (around 680) and moved to its current location around 710 (the third year of the Wadō era).
+The East Pagoda was completed around 720 (the fourth year of the Yoro era), and is the only Nara-period pagoda that retains its original appearance, earning it the nickname "frozen music."
+This work, which uses the soil from the same base that was restored during the major Reiwa restoration after surviving several wars and fires, serves as a symbol of the eternal history of prayer and rebirth that is brought to the banquet.

 Summary

-With its shiny purple iron surface, natural moss gold glaze, and the thousand-year-old prayer of the earth of the foundation of the East Pagoda of Yakushiji Temple, Onishi Rakusai's Yakishime Sake Cup is a gem of a sake vessel that simultaneously embraces the tranquility of wabi and sublime history.
-When you take a sip, the sounds of flame, earth, and the ancient pagoda will gently rise from the depths of the cup, inviting you to a deep aftertaste.
+With its shining purple iron surface, natural moss-gold glaze, and the thousand-year-old prayer that resides in the clay of the base of the East Pagoda of Yakushiji Temple, Onishi Rakusai's Yakishime Sake Cup is a gem of a sake cup that simultaneously embraces the tranquility of wabi and a noble history.
+When you take a sip, the sounds of flame, clay, and the ancient pagoda will gently rise from the depths of the cup, inviting you to a deep, lingering aftertaste.

 We carefully package each product in a way that suits it best.